-Once completed, the landscaping must be maintained to the satisfaction of the Responsible Authority, including any dead, diseased or damaged plants being replaced.

-(7) Native vegetation offsets are required to offset the removal of seven scattered trees approved as part of this permit.
+Moira Planning Scheme Amendment C88 | Panel Report | 3 June 2019 Once completed, the landscaping must be maintained to the satisfaction of the Responsible Authority, including any dead, diseased or damaged plants being replaced.
+Native vegetation offsets are required to offset the removal of seven scattered trees approved (7) as part of this permit.
 The applicant must provide native vegetation offset that meet the following requirement, and is in accordance with the 'Permitted clearing of native vegetation - Biodiversity assessment guidelines' and the 'Native vegetation gain score manual' (Department of Environment, Land, Water and Planning).
-The offset must:

-- (a) Contribute gain of at least 0.015 general biodiversity equivalence units; - (b) Be located within the Goulburn Broken Catchment Management Authority boundary or Moira Shire Council Municipal district; and - (c) Have a strategic biodiversity score of at least 0.100. - (8) Before any native vegetation is removed, evidence that an offset has been secured must be provided to the satisfaction of and approved by the Responsible Authority.
-This offset must meet the offset requirements set out in this permit and be in accordance with the requirements of the permitted clearing of native vegetation biodiversity assessment guidelines and the native vegetation gain scoring manual (Department of Environment, Land, Water and Planning).
-Offset evidence can be either: - (a) An allocated native vegetation credit register extract from the Native Vegetation Credit Register; or - (b) A security agreement to the required standard for the offset site or sites, including a 10-year Offset Management Plan to the satisfaction and approval of the Responsible Authority.
-The requirements noted in an approved and endorsed Offset Management Plan must not be altered except with the written consent of the Responsible Authority;

-Every year, for ten years from the date of approval of the Offset Management Plan, the applicant must provide to the Responsible Authority, notification of actions undertaken towards implementation of the Offset Management Plan, an offset site condition statement and site monitoring photographs.

-- (9) The development must be managed so that the amenity of the area or locality, in the opinion of the Responsible Authority, is not detrimentally affected, through the: - (c) transport of materials, goods or commodities to or from the land; - (d) appearance of any building, works or materials; - (e) emission of noise, artificial light, vibration, smell, fumes, smoke, vapour, steam, soot, ash, dust, waste water, waste products, grit or oil; and - (f) presence of vermin. - (10) All pipes, fixtures, fittings and vents servicing any building on the site must be concealed in service ducts or otherwise hidden from view to the satisfaction of the Responsible Authority. - (11) No plant, equipment, services or architectural features other than those shown on the endorsed plans are permitted above the roof level of the building(s) without the written consent of the Responsible Authority. - (12) Provision must be made on the land for the storage and collection of garbage and other solid waste.
-This area must be covered, graded and drained and screened from public view to the satisfaction of the Responsible Authority. - (13) Prior to the endorsement of plans under Condition 1, a waste management plan for the collection and disposal of garbage and recyclables for all uses must be submitted to the
+The offset must: (a) Contribute gain of at least 0.015 general biodiversity equivalence units; Be located within the Goulburn Broken Catchment Management Authority boundary or (b) Moira Shire Council Municipal district; and Have a strategic biodiversity score of at least 0.100 (c) (8) Before any native vegetation is removed, evidence that an offset has been secured must be provided to the satisfaction of and approved by the Responsible Authority.
+This offset must meet the offset requirements set out in this permit and be in accordance with the requirements of the permitted clearing of native vegetation - biodiversity assessment guidelines and the native vegetation gain scoring manual (Department of Environment, Land, Water and Planning).
+Offset evidence can be either: (a) An allocated native vegetation credit register extract from the Native Vegetation Credit Register: or A security agreement to the required standard for the offset site or sites, including a 10-(b) year Offset Management Plan to the satisfaction and approval of the Responsible Authority.
+The requirements noted in an approved and endorsed Offset Management Plan must not be altered except with the written consent of the Responsible Authority; Every year, for ten years from the date of approval of the Offset Management Plan, the applicant must provide to the Responsible Authority, notification of actions undertaken towards implementation of the Offset Management Plan, an offset site condition statement and site monitoring photographs (9)The development must be managed so that the amenity of the area or locality, in the opinion of the Responsible Authority, is not detrimentally affected, through the transport of materials, goods or commodities to or from the land; (c) (d) appearance of any building, works or materials; emission of noise, artificial light, vibration, smell, fumes, smoke, vapour, steam, soot, ash, (e) dust, waste water, waste products, grit or oil; and (f) presence of vermin (10) All pipes, fixtures, fittings and vents servicing any building on the site must be concealed in service ducts or otherwise hidden from view to the satisfaction of the Responsible Authority No plant, equipment, services or architectural features other than those shown on the endorsed (11) plans are permitted above the roof level of the building(s) without the written consent of the Responsible Authority (12) Provision must be made on the land for the storage and collection of garbage and other solid waste This area must be covered, graded and drained and screened from public view to the satisfaction of the Responsible Authority.
+(13) Prior to the endorsement of plans under Condition 1, a waste management plan for the collection and disposal of garbage and recyclables for all uses must be submitted to the

-Operation: (or if no date is specified, the permit comes into operation on the same day as the amendment to which the permit applies comes into operation)
+Date issued: Date permit comes into operation: (or if no date is specified, the permit comes into operation on the same day as the amendment to which the permit applies comes into operation) Signature for the responsible authority: ermit No.: 5/2017/204 Page 56 of